-I do hope the companies selling it are doing so through legal methods: acquiring the product through the educational system as dictated by law.
-I am disgusted by all the disregard for consumer and merchant safety when it comes to how CBD oil is marketed.
+I am honestly disgusted by all the disregard for consumer and merchant safety when it comes to how CBD oil is marketed.

 I am concerned about the solvents used… knowing they can’t separate the solvents from the CBD without removing beneficial properties of the CBD.
 Using olive oil is a good nontoxic way to create CBD instead of using solvents, however it takes much more of the CBD to be effective when created this way.